Chameleon-Coder/Chameleon-Coder/README.md

 # Heya, I’m @Chameleon-Coder

-- 👀 I’m interested in coding
+- 👀 I’m interested in coding!
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning how to code.
 - 📫 To reach me, you can use my [discussions](https://pages.github.com/).

 # Check out my badges and stats!